PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   :param table values: A table of types and values to send, for example: ``{ [0] = foo", [42] = "bar" }``

+.. function:: SetReducedTTLResponseAction(percentage)

+  .. versionadded:: 1.8.0

+  Reduce the TTL of records in a response to a percentage of the original TTL.
+For example, passing 50 means that the original TTL will be cut in half.
+  Subsequent rules are processed after this action.

+  :param int percentage: The percentage to use

 .. function:: SetSkipCacheAction()

   .. versionadded:: 1.6.0